vallabkaranam/auth-service/README.md

    - User submits email and password
    - Password is validated and hashed
-   - User record is created
+   - User record is created in the database
    - Access and refresh tokens are issued

 2. **Login**